agentlab/rdf4j-karaf-server/README.md

 ### Run Karaf

-`./bin/karaf`
+Requirements: Java 11 JDK or JRE

+Run from Karaf root floder `./bin/karaf`

-Run from root Karaf floder, not from ./bin folder!
+Run from Karaf root floder, not from ./bin folder!
 See details in https://karaf.apache.org/get-started.html

 ### Deploy rdf4j REST server to Karaf